-Composed of Madame Paul Bastid, President; the Lord Crook, Vice-President; Mr. Sture Petrén, Vice-President; Mr. Omar Loutfi, alternate member:
+Composed of Madame Paul Bastid, President; the Lord Crook, Vice-President; Mr. Sture Petrén, Vice-President; Mr. Omar Loutfi, alternate member;

-Whereas Joel Gordon, former member of the Division of Economic Stability and Development, Department of Economic Affairs, filed an application to the Tribunal on 17 February 1953, for rescission of the Secretary-General's decision of 5 December 1952 to terminate his employment, for reinstatement in his post and for compensation;
+Whereas Alexander Svenchansky, former member of the Radio Division, Department of Public Information, filed an application with the Tribunal on 17 February 1953 for rescission of the Secretary-General's decision of 5 December 1952 to terminate his appointment, reinstatement in his post in the United Nations and compensation;